Emma Nāwahī: Political activism

 Following his release, Nāwahī's health deteriorated from the tuberculosis he had contracted during his imprisonment.
 On the recommendation of his doctor to seek a change of climate, they left Hawaiʻi for a trip to San Francisco, California.
 They left Honolulu aboard the steamer Alameda on August 20, 1896, along with the families of Edward C. MacFarlane and Hermann A. Widemann, both influential royalists and former cabinet ministers of Liliʻuokalani.
 On September 14, 1896, Nāwahī died of tuberculosis in San Francisco.
-According to Silva, his last words were to Emma, apologizing for "taking her so far from the ‘äina and from her family and friends, to deal with his death alone in a foreign place".
+According to Silva, his last words were to Emma, apologizing for "taking her so far from the ʻäina and from her family and friends, to deal with his death alone in a foreign place".
 Emma had the remains of her dead husband embalmed and returned to Hawaiʻi for two grand state funerals organized by his supporters, and burial at their home in Hilo.

 After Nāwahī's death, Emma became an important political leader in her own right, continuing the legacy of her husband.
 In 1897, Emma and members of both the male and female branches of Hui Aloha ʻĀina collected over 21,000 signatures by the residents of the Hawaiian Islands opposing an annexation treaty being discussed on the floors of the United States Senate.
 These Kūʻē Petitions were submitted by a delegation of Native Hawaiians and was used as evidence of the strong resistance of the Hawaiian community to annexation, and the treaty was defeated in the Senate.
 After the failure of the treaty, Hawaiʻi was instead annexed by the Newlands Resolution, issued in July 1898, shortly after the outbreak of the Spanish–American War.

 After annexation, Emma helped organize the Democratic Party of Hawaiʻi in 1899 at the time of the formation of the Territory of Hawaiʻi.
 In the 1910s, she became a supporter of the women's suffrage movement prior to the passage of the Nineteenth Amendment to the United States Constitution in 1920.

 Emma died on December 28, 1935, and was buried at Homelani Memorial Park and Cemetery in Hilo alongside her husband.